Chilling Adventures of Sabrina (TV series): Connection to Riverdale

 The series was originally conceived as a companion series to Riverdale when it was in development for the CW; however, after the series was moved to Netflix, it was unclear if any connection would remain.
 In January 2018, CW president Mark Pedowitz noted that, "at the moment, there is no discussion about crossing over."
 In March 2018, Jon Goldwater confirmed that the two series were "two separate entities for right now" but "would love it if they could figure out a way to cross over."
 Goldwater also felt there was a possibility for the characters to appear on future episodes of Riverdale, since Greendale had already been mentioned as existing on that series.

 Sabrina's town, Greendale, is introduced in the second season of Riverdale.
 Following that, several references to the two cities are made regularly in the two series, visually or in dialogue.
 In the first season of Chilling Adventures of Sabrina, Moses Thiessen reprises his role as Ben Button from Riverdale during an episode.
 In the episode "Chapter Sixty-Seven: Varsity Blues" from the fourth season of Riverdale, Ty Wood reprises his role as Billy Marlin from Sabrina.

 In episode "Chapter Twenty-Three: Heavy Is the Crown" from the third part of Sabrina, the teenage witch and her cousin visit Riverdale in search for a crown that was owned by Benjamin Blossom, an ancestor of Cheryl.
 On their way, they pass the town sign.
 On its back, Jughead Jones spray painted the message "JJ Wuz Here", his signature.
-Three episodes later, a member of the Southside Serpents is attacked by Hilda Spellman.
+Three episodes later, a member of the Southside Serpents is attacked by a mutated Hilda Spellman.

 In episode "Chapter Thirty-Four: The Returned" from the fourth part of Sabrina, a battle-of-the-bands poster lists the "Fred Heads" as an entrant in the competition.
 This was the name of the high school garage band of Archie's father Fred Andrews.

 Regarding a proper crossover, Aguirre-Sacasa said in October 2018 he would "hate [for a crossover] to never happen" between the two series, adding that a potential idea for one would see the characters of Riverdale "hear[ing] about a haunted house in Greendale and try[ing] to break in and it's Sabrina's house".
 He also stated that since both series were already established, a crossover could happen in a standalone film with both casts, potentially titled Afterlife with Archie, based on the Archie Horror comic book series of the same name.

 On October 7, 2021, it was announced that Shipka would be reprising her role as Sabrina in the sixth season of Riverdale.
 During the same season, the series introduced the character Heather Chandler, played by Caroline Day, a witch from Greendale and from Sabrina's coven.